Bladder Outlet ObstructionSymptoms, Doctors, Treatments, Advances & More

 Office

-Craig Comiter is a Urologist in Redwood City, California.
+Craig Comiter is a Urologist practicing medicine in Redwood City, California.
 Dr. Comiter is rated as an Elite provider by MediFind in the treatment of Bladder Outlet Obstruction.
-His top areas of expertise are Urinary Incontinence, Bladder Outlet Obstruction, Frequent or Urgent Urination, Sacral Nerve Stimulation, and Aquablation.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Urinary Incontinence, Bladder Outlet Obstruction, Frequent or Urgent Urination, Sacral Nerve Stimulation, and Aquablation.

 Office

-Victor Nitti is a Urologist in Los Angeles, California.
+Victor Nitti is a Urologist practicing medicine in Los Angeles, California.
 Dr. Nitti is rated as an Elite provider by MediFind in the treatment of Bladder Outlet Obstruction.
-His top areas of expertise are Urinary Incontinence, Stress Urinary Incontinence, Bladder Outlet Obstruction, Ureteral Reconstruction, and Bladder Reconstruction.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Urinary Incontinence, Stress Urinary Incontinence, Bladder Outlet Obstruction, Ureteral Reconstruction, and Bladder Reconstruction.

 Most causes of BOO can be cured if diagnosed early.
 However, if the diagnosis or treatment is delayed, this can cause permanent damage to the bladder or kidneys.